 This number will be utilized for race identification and to allow the removal of your bike from the transition area

-The bib number can be attached to your shirt with the enclosed pins or may be worn on a number belt during the bike and run portion.
+The bib number can be attached to your shirt with the available pins or may be worn on a number belt during the bike and run portion.
 The bib must be worn at all times on the run.

 NO BIKE WILL BE REMOVED FROM TRANSITION WITHOUT PROPER INDENTIFICATION THAT CORRELATES TO BODY MARKING AND BIB.
 NO EXCEPTIONS.